Applications for classes beginning in January 2019 are now being accepted.

 Adults: Parents, teen parents, grandparents, other family members, single people, young adults (age 15-19), veterans, fathers, foster parents, community members and others who wish to improve the lives of children and families in communities.

-Youth: Currently, our Jefferson County and Larimer County sites offer a Youth curriculum.
-We anticipate youth programming to be added to Lake and Eagle Counties this year as well, so if you know people in those areas, please also encourage YOUTH (11-17) to apply with an adult partner.
+Youth: Currently, our sites in Jefferson County, Arapahoe County, and Larimer County offer a Youth curriculum.
+We anticipate youth programming to be added to Lake and Morgan Counties this year as well, so if you know people in those areas, please also encourage YOUTH (11-17) to apply with an adult partner.
 This is an exciting opportunity in FLTI.

 What is FLTI?